-One possible recovery strategy is to recover idle flow records as soon as possible after their data has been collected.
+One possible recovery strategy is to recover idle flow records as soon as possible after their data has been collected by all readers which have registered to do so.
 To implement this the meter could run a background process which scans the flow table looking for 'current' flows whose 'last packet' time is earlier than the meter's LastCollectTime.
-This would be suitable for use when one was interested in measuring flow lifetimes.

-Another recovery strategy is to leave idle flows alone as long as possible, which would be suitable if one was only interested in measuring total traffic volumes.
-It could be implemented by having the meter search for collected idle flows only when it ran out of 'inactive' flow records.
+Another recovery strategy is to leave idle flows alone as long as possible, which would be acceptable if one was only interested in measuring total traffic volumes.
+It could be implemented by having the meter search for collected idle flows only when it ran low on 'inactive' flow records.

 One further factor a meter should consider before recovering a flow is the number of meter readers which have collected the flow's data.
-If there are multiple meter readers operating, network Operations personnel should be able to specify the minimum number of meters - or perhaps a specific list of meters - which should collect a flow's data before its memory can be recovered.
-This issue will be further developed in the future.
+If there are multiple meter readers operating, each reader should collect a flow's data before its memory is recovered.